LT4059 - Music Publishing (2021/22)

-LO1: Understand the different types of publishers and their roles
+LO1: Identify the different types of publishers and their roles

-LO2: Understand the contemporary context of music publishers and their relationship to a changing media and copyright environment
+LO2: Describe the contemporary context of music publishers and their relationship to a changing media and copyright environment

-LO3: Evaluate basic music publishing contractual principles from a variety of positions - e.g.
+LO3: Evaluate basic music publishing contractual principles, and

-Assessment for this module is designed to guide your improvement, to help you self-evaluate, to aid your decision making, to help you learn from your mistakes and, where there are opportunities, plan your own curriculum and future career.
+Assessment for this module is designed to help students to self-evaluate, aid decision making, learn from mistakes and, where possible to plan the students’ curriculum and future career.

-Formative assessment will be carried out during sessions where students will discuss issues and themes, and carry out problem-orientated tasks relating to issues pertinent to the music publishing sectors.
+Formative assessment will be during sessions where students will discuss issues and themes, and carry out problem-orientated tasks relating to issues pertinent to the music publishing sector.

-There are 2 components to the assessment strategy.
+There is 1 component to the assessment strategy.

-Written assignment which will require the student to explore and assess the business functions and operation of a music publishing business.
+The Individual creative presentation will require the student to explore and assess the journey of a selected popular song within a music publishing context, and the business functions and operation of a music publishing business.

 Passman, D. (2016) All you need to know about the Music Business.
 Penguin Books